 Methods and techniques of teaching social studies on the secondary school level; requires observation, demonstration and class presentation.
 Will not apply towards a major or minor in history.
-Offered odd years only.
+Prerequisite: One general studies history class, or permission of instructor.
+Offered alternate years.